19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (b) the publication of a document directly by a person or a group of persons to their members, employees or shareholders, as the case may be;

+(c) the publication of any news relating to an election —

+(i) in a newspaper in any medium by a person permitted to do so under the Newspaper and Printing Presses Act (Cap.
+206); or

+(ii) in a radio or television broadcast by a person licensed to do so under the Broadcasting Act (Cap.
+28);

+[10/2010 wef 01/07/2010]

-(c) the transmission by an individual to another individual, on a non-commercial basis on what is commonly known as the Internet, of his own political views;
+(d) the telephonic or electronic transmission by an individual to another individual of the first-mentioned individual’s own political views, on a non-commercial basis; or

-(d) the publication of any news relating to an election in a newspaper in any medium or in a radio or television broadcast; or
+[10/2010 wef 01/07/2010]

 (e) such other circumstances or activities as may be prescribed by the Minister by order in theGazette.